NextronSystems/aurora-agent-manual/usage/faqs.rst

 If you notice that this is not the case, please provide a diagnostics pack, which also includes a complete memory profile of a running Aurora agent.

-See the section :ref:`Creating a Diagnostics Pack <Creating a Diagnostics Pack>` of the Aurora Agent Util chapter for details.
+See the section :ref:`usage/aurora-agent-util:creating a diagnostics pack` of the Aurora Agent Util chapter for details.

 What's the impact of Sigma rule matching on the agent's performance?
 --------------------------------------------------------------------